 Anyway, you get the picture.
 It’s a real taking point that will get told over and over.

 The most important thing it does is set you apart from the rest.

 Even if you just offered the free plant and didn’t offer it to the rest of the street, you are showing the customer you are service orientated and someone who can be trusted.

-Think about the last time you spent more money than you needed to on a better quality meat from the butcher, an imported beer or better quality hotel, hire car, upgraded package for whatever.
+Think about the last time you spent more money than you needed to on better quality meat from the butcher, an imported beer or better quality hotel, hire car, an upgraded package for whatever.

 Have you even bought the cheapest bottle wine when ordering at a restaurant?
 70% of people order the 2nd cheapest or better.
 Nobody buys the cheapest bottle!
 (As a side note restaurants actually know this and they price their cheapest bottle more expensive to make a larger profit)